bilateral_filter — bilateral filtering of an image.

 and a Gaussian similarity function that weights gray value differences

-depending on SigmaRange
+depending on SigmaRange.

-are identical,
+If Image and ImageJoint are identical,

-behaves like an edge-preserving smoothing
+bilateral_filter behaves like an edge-preserving smoothing

-defines the size of the filter mask.
+where SigmaSpatial defines the size of the filter mask.

 Pixels at edges that have a contrast significantly greater than

-are preserved, while pixels in homogeneous areas are
+SigmaRange are preserved, while pixels in homogeneous areas are

 smoothed.

-(1) | (2) | (3) |
+| (1) | (2) | (3) |

-and ImageJoint
+Image and (2) ImageJoint are identical.

-are different, each pixel of
+If Image and ImageJoint are different, each pixel of

-is smoothed with a filter mask that is influenced by
+Image is smoothed with a filter mask that is influenced by

-.
-Pixels at positions where ImageJoint
+ImageJoint.
+Pixels at positions where ImageJoint has

 strong edges with a contrast significantly greater than

-are smoothed less than pixels in homogeneous areas.
+SigmaRange are smoothed less than pixels in homogeneous areas.

-(1) | (2) | (3) |
+| (1) | (2) | (3) |

-is constant, bilateral_filter
+If ImageJoint is constant, bilateral_filter is equivalent

-to a Gaussian smoothing with SigmaSpatial
+to a Gaussian smoothing with SigmaSpatial (see

-gauss_filter
+gauss_filter or smooth_image).

-(1) | (2) | (3) |
+| (1) | (2) | (3) |

-The following examples show the influence of SigmaRange
+The following examples show the influence of SigmaRange on an

 artificial image.
 In this image, the noise level is 10 gray values,